-Community Transport fills the gaps left by public transport services.
+Community Transport fills some of the gaps left by public transport services.
 It is there to help people who may find it difficult accessing other transport due to health problems or lack of bus routes.

 More details about community transport can be found on: